kschan0214/sepia/README.md

 4. **QSM**
 	standalone to map magnetic susceptibility source from a local field map

-Apparently this toolbox is still in development, so you may expect to encounter some bugs.
+Apparently this toolbox is still in development, so you may encounter some bugs.

+When you use `qsm_hub` in your research, please cite the related papers in your processing pipeline.
+Clicking the hyperlinks of the methods below will redirect you to the paper webiste.
+Otherwise, you can also check the citation document for more details.

-If you have any question or you would like to report bug please feel free to contact me k.chan@donders.ru.nl (Kwok-Shing Chan).
+If you have any question or you would like to report bug(s) please feel free to contact me k.chan@donders.ru.nl (Kwok-Shing Chan).

 Have fun!

-Kwok (2018-05-07)
+Kwok
+2018-05-07

 ----------------------------------------------------------------------------------------------------